 Percentage of gross receipts structure is a percentage of gross revenue as well as other charges tenants incur in their occupation.
 These charges include operating expense reconciliations, bill backs for tenants with extraordinary utility needs, and any services that tenants require that are above the building standard.
 These fees typically run between 2% to 4%.

 Flat fee structure means that you will be charged a flat monthly fee the property manager determines to be sufficient to maintain the building and make a reasonable margin.

 Hybrid fee structures are used when managers are unable to accurately predict gross receipts.
 Hybrid fee structure charges the greater of a flat fee or percentage of gross receipts.

-How much these fees amount to varies upon many factors.
-These factors include square footage, number of tenants, vacancy, the anticipated amount of work and service offerings.
+How much these fees amount to varies on many factors.
+These factors include square footage, number of tenants, vacancy, the anticipated amount of work, and service offerings.
 It is important that your property management company charges a fee that is in line with your property’s needs.

 Specific Questions to Ask

 Questions you may ask to understand the fees associated with hiring a property management company: